NEW - This website is mobile-friendly. You can now make your donations from a mobile phone or a tablet!

 At the moment, we have a strong team of almost 60 practising sangha members at Lerab Ling made up of the monastic community as well as specialized practitioners.
 They hold the full range of practices that we follow in Rigpa, from the Longchen Nyingtik tradition, from Lerab Lingpa, and practices from various other lineages.

 Please help to keep Tibet’s tradition alive in Lerab Ling.
-Your donation will directly benefit the temple, its sacred art and architecture, environment, infrastructure and programmes.
+Your donation will directly benefit the temple, its sacred art and architecture, environment and infrastructure.

 Vajrasattva Prayer Wheels at Lerab Ling